TheIdentitySelector/thiss-mdq/docs/install.rst

   # curl -s http://localhost:3000/

 The result should include information about the version of thiss-mdq and the number of entities in the metadata set.

-There are two backend options: the default lunr-based backend and the redis backend.
-Setting the environment varialble INDEXER to 'redis' turns on the latter.